What is the difference between the Winter and Summer Sessions?

 Is it possible to request an interview for admission?

-An interview may be granted if the applicant wishes to share any concerns or clarify any discrepancy in the application.
+Interviews are granted if the applicant wishes to share any concerns or clarify any discrepancy in the application.
 However, it is not a general practice in the admission process.

 Who should write my letters of recommendation?